This article is a comparison of linseed and tung oils:

 - Odies Oil and Tried and True still quite noticeable odor, 3rd place

-- Tung actually the strongest at 17 days, last place (though I like the Milk Paint version better).
+- Tung actually the strongest at 17 days, last place (though I like the Milk Paint version better than the Canadian brand I initially tried).

 My testing at 30 days when they should all be “cured”